jakobkg/metronome/README.md

 # metronome

-Basic metronome built in C++ on top of ImGui-SFML
+Basic metronome built in C++ on top of Dear ImGui and SFML

 To build, do:
 ```bash